whsky/smarter-than-nate-silver/README.md

 Not exactly, ranking and placing teams in the opening round of the tournament is far more complicated, and even worse, dependent on a panel to decide where each team should rank.

-#A Rank Agnostic Approach
+##A Rank Agnostic Approach

 Why not just ignore the rankings, and mine through historical data to evaluate team performance based solely on player-level data?

-We can then use this game data to predict future matches based on the patterns from historical data.
-Machine Learning techniques like Neural Nets do a great job of finding exactly these type of patterns.
-So let's build a Multilayer Perceptron to take player data from regular season game data to predict the margin of victory (or point spread) of post-season games like the March Madness tournament.
+We can then use this game data to predict the outcome of future matches based on the patterns seen in the historical data.
+Machine Learning techniques like Neural Nets do a great job of finding these type of patterns.
+So let's build a Multilayer Perceptron to take player data from regular season game data to predict the margin of victory _(the point-spread)_ of post-season games like the March Madness tournament.

-#Building the Neural Nets

-#What is a point-spread? - Charles K. McNeil wiki (JFK's math teacher)
+###What is a point-spread?

-#A way of handicapping a lesser team to persuade bets to even-out on both sides
-#If point-spreads tip too far one way - ARBITRAGE!
+Point-spreads were introduced by Charles K. McNeil _(who later became JFK's math teacher)_ as an attempt to balance out bets on both sides.
+For example, if Team1 is a strong favorite to beat Team2, you would expect that a majority of the bets will be for Team1 to win.
+This is a huge disadvantage to whomever is taking the bet.
+If Team1 wins, they have a massive amount of payouts to make.
+But, if we make the bet over whether Team1 will win _by more than an certain number of points_ rather than just if they will win.
+We now can move this handicap to persuade bets to take one side or the other and thus keep an even number of bets on both sides.

+_Wait, why would the people taking the bet want an even number on both sides?_

+Great question, because they want to minimize their exposure to risk.
+With balanced betting they can trust that regardless of the outcome, there is no risk of one side having to pay out more than the other.
+Don't worry though, they still get a piece of every bet they see, so they still make money.

+##Neural Nets

+Neural Nets adapt to the data being feed into them.
+They are adapting to what they see in relation to the desired outcome.
+This adaptation of the model is why these methods are referred to as Machine Learning.
+The model changes a neuron's weighted input that minimizes the error between the model output and desired output.